 A litter of orphans

 Around this time, my brother's cat had a litter of kittens.
-But before they were weaned, sadly, the mother cat was run over.
-We raised the orphans and kept a black and white one, named Tom, who adopted Duke as his surrogate mother.
+But before they were weaned, the mother cat was run over.
+So, we raised the orphans and kept a black and white one, named Tom, who adopted Duke as his surrogate mother.

 At first, Duke complained about the kitten that followed him around, nestled into him when he lay on his mat and used his body as a scratching pole.